-Deformation Composite Layer
+Deformation Composite Node

 The Deformation-Composite node is automatically added to a rig when creating a split deformation chain.
 It is used to link the different nodes of a split deformation chain together before deforming the drawing it is linked to.
+You can customize its parameters to influence the result of the combination.